core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Reference: {{&SELF}}

-## CoAP Pubsub Parameters {#iana-coap-pubsub-parameters}

-This specification establishes the "CoAP Pubsub topic-configuration Parameters" IANA subregistry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

-The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
-Expert review guidelines are provided in {{review}}.
-Values in this registry are covered by different registration policies as indicated.
-It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

-The columns of this registry are:

-* Name: This is a descriptive name that enables easier reference to the item.
-The name MUST be unique.
-It is not used in the encoding.

-* CBOR Key: This is the value used as the CBOR key of the item.
-These values MUST be unique.
-The value can be a positive integer, a negative integer, or a text string.
-Different ranges of values use different registration policies {{RFC8126}}.
-Integer values from -256 to 255 as well as text strings of length 1 are designated as "Standards Action With Expert Review".
-Integer values from -65536 to -257 and from 256 to 65535, as well as text strings of length 2 are designated as "Specification Required".
-Integer values greater than 65535 as well as text strings of length greater than 2 are designated as "Expert Review".
-Integer values less than -65536 are marked as "Private Use".

-* CBOR Type: This contains the CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.

-* Reference: This contains a pointer to the public specification for the item.

-This registry has been initially populated with the values in {{fig-CoAP-Pubsub-Parameters}}.

 ## Resource Types {#iana-rt}

 IANA is asked to enter the following values in the "Resource Type (rt=) Link Target Attribute Values" registry within the "Constrained Restful Environments (CoRE) Parameters" registry group.